 Chronic pain has many causes but one unifying result – constant suffering.
 If you’re looking for more effective treatments for chronic pain, the expert physicians at Optimal Pain & Regenerative Medicine can help.
 They specialize in treating patients who have chronic pain, using the most advanced treatment techniques alongside proven conservative therapies.
-Book your appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+Book your appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Cleburne, or Fort Worth, Texas.

 Chronic pain is an ongoing condition that affects millions of Americans every year, causing not just physical pain but mental anguish.
 Chronic pain affects every aspect of your life, lasting for months, years, and often the rest of your life.

 Acute pain is the warning message from your body to your brain, telling it that you’ve suffered tissue damage somewhere.

 It’s a vital trigger for you to take action, manage the injury, and prevent further damage.
 As the injury heals and your body recovers, the pain lessens and goes away.

 Chronic pain doesn’t go away.
 You might experience good days and bad days, but chronic pain is always there and very often fails to improve with time.